MauricioRobayo/API-Key-Proxy-Server/README.md

   .then(json => handleData(json))
 ```

-After setting your proxy server you can call your new endpoint withou the API key:
+After setting your proxy server you can call your new endpoint without the API key:

 ```js
 const endpoint = 'https://calm-horse-55245.herokuapp.com/weather'